MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-powerapp-windows.md

 ## Download logs

-Open the following directory on your you device to find the logs related to a Windows session for Power Apps:
+Open the following directory on your device to find the logs related to a Windows session for Power Apps:

 `%LocalAppData%\Packages\MicrosoftCorporationII.FieldServiceDynamics365_8wekyb3d8bbwe\LocalState`